-I decided to keep it simple with a twist, even though while perusing through the Daring Cooks completed challenge forum I nearly drowned in drool after seeing all the beautiful, creamy, and sometimes very unique twists on savory risotto (You can check them out by clicking on the links to each Daring Cook’s blog, HERE).
+At first, I was thinking of making this Lemony Ramp Risotto.
+Then I decided to keep it more homey and simple with a twist, even though while perusing through the Daring Cooks completed challenge forum I nearly drowned in drool after seeing all the beautiful, creamy, and sometimes very unique twists on savory risotto (You can check them out by clicking on the links to each Daring Cook’s blog, HERE).
 The bell peppers at the supermarket were huge, vibrant, and calling to me.
 I bought one of each color and then stood there stumped.
 I could do a vegetarian risotto, maybe roasted tomato with these gorgeous peppers?

 After mulling over that temporary decision, I stopped at an Italian market to pick up some fresh mozzarella.
 Walking toward the cheese section, I was stopped in my tracks by a hunky looking log of sopressata that smelled wonderful.
 After the nice Italian mom and pop force fed (Ha..more like I kept begging for more) me some of this beautiful dried sausage/salami, or whichever you want to call it, the bells went off.
 A sausage and pepper risotto with a twist; the twist being the sopressata.
 I was set, well, set after I threw in a couple handfuls of sweet petit peas, just because I happened to have them on hand.